Leo-Simpson/c-lasso/README.md

 ##  Installation

 c-lasso is available on pip.
-You can install the package using
+You can install the package in the shell using

 ```shell
 pip install c_lasso